Seteco/Somorrostro/mynetdata-menu-item.md

 # What is the `my-netdata` menu item?

-This drop-down menu lists the netdata servers you have visited (except the one your are visiting now).
+It lists the netdata servers you have visited (except the one your are visiting now).

 ## Why?